 After Lawsuits, Facebook Announces Changes To Alleged Discriminatory Ad Targeting

-After years of criticism and multiple lawsuits alleging Facebook engaged in discrimination by allowing advertisers to select which users could see their ads, the social media giant announced changes to its ad platform as well as a settlement worth millions.
+After years of criticism and multiple lawsuits alleging Facebook engaged in discrimination by allowing advertisers to select which users could see their ads, the social media giant announced it will make changes to its ad platform by the end of the year.

 On Tuesday, Sheryl Sandberg, Facebook's Chief Operating Officer, announced on the company's website the changes "will better protect people on Facebook."
+The company has also settled five lawsuits brought to it on the subject.

 "One of our top priorities is protecting people from discrimination on Facebook.
 Today, we're announcing changes in how we manage housing, employment, and credit ads on our platform," Sandberg said.